bitol-io/open-data-contract-standard/docs/README.md

 ## <a id="support"/> Support & communication channels
 Support and communication channels help consumers find help regarding their use of the data contract.
-In version 3, ODCS opens the

 ### Examples